Mechazawa/REDBetter-crawler/README.markdown

 transcoding.
 The default value is all What.CD lossless formats, but if you want to transcode only CD and vinyl media, for example, you would set this to 'cd, vinyl'
+`24bit_behaviour` defines what happens when the program encounters a FLAC that it thinks is 24bits.
+If it is set to '2', every FLAC that has a bits- per-sample property of 24 will be silently re-categorized.
+If it set to '1', a prompt will appear.
+The default is '0' which ignores these occurrences.

 You should end up with something like this: